 be the original base camp of Mt.
 Everest until the 1953 Everest Expedition.

-To begin the Everest Base Camp Trek, you can take the Kathmandu Lukla flight that takes nearly 35 minutes.
+To begin the Everest Base Camp Trek, you can take the Kathmandu Lukla flight which takes nearly 35 minutes.
 During the flight, you have an aerial view of the soaring mountains, green forests, lush valleys, and Sherpa villages.

 Alternatively, you can also do this Everest Base Camp Trek via Jiri, the place known as the Switzerland of Nepal.
 This is the route followed by Sir Edmund Hillary and Tenzing Norgay in the 1953 Everest Expedition.